theferrit32/jupyter-deployment/README.md

 Notes:
 - The instance should have at least 1GiB of free space.
 - Jupyter notebooks vary in resource demands.
 Those doing multi-threaded compute should choose an appropriate instance with more CPUs.
 Many notebooks are more query based and single-threaded, so more memory makes more sense for the instance type.
+Recommended resources: >= 1 vcpu, >= 4GB mem, >= 20GB disk.